Palaivana Solai (2009 film): Plot

-Ramana (Sanjeev), Yuvan (Abhinay), Aadhi (Sathyan), Prabhu (Nithin Sathya) and Iniyan (Chams) are friends in a locality.
+Ramana, Yuvan, Aadhi, Prabhu and Iniyan are friends in a locality.
 Yuvan is a spoilt-brat and is the son of a rich entrepreneur.
 Ramana is a caring brother who is determined to work hard and get his sisters married.
-Iniyan (Chams) is a struggling lawyer and Aadhi wants to make it big in cinema.
+Iniyan is a struggling lawyer and Aadhi wants to make it big in cinema.
 Prabhu is a happy-go-lucky youth, who runs an auto rickshaw.

-Their life takes a turn when Priya (Karthika) arrives in their locality.
+Their life takes a turn when Priya arrives in their locality.
 Priya gets acquainted with them.
 She helps them overcome their inferiority complex and succeed in their careers.
-Meanwhile, Aadhi develops romance towards her.
+Meanwhile, Aadhi develops romance with her.
 But the friends suffer a shock when they come to know that Priya is on the brink of death and is affected by heart problems.